chrisalexander/blog/_posts/2009-12-08-blackboard-more-like-cpboard.md

 A second gripe of mine is the interface in general.
 To the web-savvy amongst you, I can be succinct; Blackboard uses frames.
 To the non web-savvy, I can still be fairly succinct; Blackboard employs a layout technique that good websites did away with 10 years or more ago.

-Navigating a Blackboard page is tortuous, Blackboard offers customisation options that can make a static page look like c**p.
+Navigating a Blackboard page is tortuous, Blackboard offers customisation options that can make a static page look like crap.
 And where my mind boggles, is that some poor coder had to provide this extensibility.
 I'd rather the file upload utility worked *before* you start giving me the option to make all buttons bright orange!

 My third and final issue with Blackboard is this; much much better alternatives exist.
 I use a web-based, collaborative, management system featuring online document editing (not a Blackboard feature) and full timetabling support that can integrate with any major calendar application.
 Oh, and the website even works 24/7 (a rarity, I know).
 The name of this all-singing, all-dancing, quite fantastic tool is [Huddle](http://www.jdoqocy.com/click-3731164-10712079){% include images/block.html src="http://www.ftjcfx.com/image-3731164-10712079" %}.
 And I cannot recommend it enough.